The chromatic symmetric function of a graph centred at a vertex: Introduction

 A second approach to the Stanley-Stembridge conjecture was pioneered by Gebhard and Sagan in \cite{GebSag}, where they introduced $Y_G$, the chromatic symmetric function of a graph $G$ in noncommuting variables.
 Intriguingly, the natural labelling of unit interval graphs was also important to their approach, as it was for chromatic quasisymmetric functions.
 Gebhard and Sagan proved for a large family of labelled unit interval graphs that the graphs were $(e)$-positive at their last vertices (see Definition~\ref{def:(e)pos}), a condition stronger than being $e$-positive arising from an equivalence relation on {the algebra of} $\NCSym$.
 Dahlberg in \cite{Dladders} proved that triangular ladders were $(e)$-positive at their last vertices using a sign-reversing involution, resolving a {special} case of the conjecture identified by Stanley in \cite{Stan95}. {Our} paper makes progress on the Stanley-Stembridge conjecture by combining the modular law with $(e)$-positivity to prove new cases of the conjecture.
 We also investigate in-depth the equivalence relation introduced by Gebhard and Sagan, including, in particular, the equivalence class of $Y_G$.
 More precisely, our paper is structured as follows.

 We cover the necessary background in Section~\ref{sec:bg}.
 In Section~\ref{sec:arithprog} we describe in Proposition~\ref{prop:ap} sequences of graphs with the property that their chromatic symmetric functions form an arithmetic progression, which may be applied to deduce positivity.
 In Corollary~\ref{cor:eavg}, we specialize and obtain a tool to prove new cases of the Stanley-Stembridge conjecture, which we then apply in Proposition~\ref{prop:typeII} to prove the $e$-positivity of a new family of unit interval graphs.
 In Section~\ref{sec:UBCSym} we review the methods and results of Gebhard and Sagan from \cite{GebSag}, and reinterpret them in terms of a new quotient algebra {exhibiting ``unbalanced commutativity''}, $\UBCSym$, of $\NCSym$, for which we define analogues of the elementary, power sum and monomial bases.
 In $\UBCSym$ we also define $\y_{G\at v}$, the chromatic symmetric function of $G$ centred at $v$.
 We then meld the ideas of Gebhard and Sagan and the ideas of Section~\ref{sec:arithprog} to prove that many more families of labelled unit interval graphs are $(e)$-positive at their last vertices in Section~\ref{sec:new(e)}.
 In Section~\ref{sec:complete} we introduce a {technique} to work with linear maps on $\UBCSym$, which allows us to prove the validity of methods of constructing new $e$-positive graphs from given $(e)$-positive graphs in Theorems~\ref{the:G+Hr} and \ref{the:G-v}.
 In Section~\ref{sec:tree} we resolve the related questions of when trees are $(e)$-positive and which graphs are $(e)$-positive at a cut vertex.
-We construct a quotient algebra $\UBCQSym$ of $\NCQSym$ {in} Section~\ref{sec:UBCQSym} and prove in Theorems~\ref{the:vsink} and \ref{the:N(v)sink} new results relating coefficients of $\y_{G\at v}$ in the $e$-basis of $\UBCSym$ to acyclic orientations of $G$, including a noncommutative refinement of Stanley's {sink theorem} \cite[Theorem 3.3]{Stan95}. {We conclude the paper with Section~\ref{sec:further}, in which we discuss the connections to a construction of Pawlowski \cite{Paw}, as well as possible further avenues of research.}
+We construct a quotient algebra $\UBCQSym$ of $\NCQSym$ {in} Section~\ref{sec:UBCQSym} and prove in \svw{Theorem~\ref{the:vsink} a noncommutative refinement of Stanley's {sink theorem} \cite[Theorem 3.3]{Stan95}.} {We conclude the paper with Section~\ref{sec:further}, in which we discuss the connections to a construction of Pawlowski \cite{Paw}, as well as possible further avenues of research.}